SolaceLabs/solace-pretty-dump/README.md

 ### Temporary Queue with Subscriptions

 This mode allows you to choose the topics you wish to subscribe to, but do so in a Guaranteed fashion by provisioning a temporary / non-durable queue and then adding the topic subscriptions to that.
+Using a Guaranteed endpoint (vs. Direct subscriptions) means that NOT subscriptions (subscription exceptions) are supported.
 ```
-$ prettydump 'tq:#noexport/billing/>, #noexport/orders/>, !#noexport/orders/cancelled/>'
+$ prettydump 'tq:billing/>, orders/>, !orders/cancelled/>'

 Creating temporary Queue.
 Queue name: #P2P/QTMP/v:solace1081/2ed38d19-ae36-4e0e-ba90-06eea306bb9a
+Subscribed tempQ to *NOT* topic: '!#noexport/orders/cancelled/>'
 Subscribed tempQ to topic: '#noexport/billing/>'
 Subscribed tempQ to topic: '#noexport/orders/>'
-Subscribed tempQ to *NOT* topic: '!#noexport/orders/cancelled/>'
 ```